jgonsior/german_ir_nlp_demo/backend/README.md

 These files are used for the training and evaluation.
 Change `generator` and `retrievers` parameters to use different models for query generation and hard negatives.

-Note: Other generated files `qgen-qrels/train.tsv`, `hard-negatives.jsonl` are only needed during the creation of the other files.
+Note: Other generated files `qgen-qrels/train.tsv`, `data.json`, `hard-negatives.jsonl`, and `qgen-queries.jsonl` are only needed during the creation of the other files.
 May delete afterwards.